 I am a Consultant Cardiologist & Cardiac Electrophysiologist (arrhythmia specialist) based at Imperial College NHS Trust.
 This includes assessing and treating patients in outpatient clinics, managing patients with emergency problems as inpatients, and performing procedures.
 I specialize in the ablation of all types of arrhythmia as well as implanting pacemakers and implantable cardiac defibrillators.
-I am also a Senior Clinical Lecturer in Bioengineering at Imperial College and my research has led to a new method of arrhythmia mapping that is use around the world.
-My ongoing research is funded by the British Heart Foundation.
+I am also a Senior Clinical Lecturer in Bioengineering at Imperial College and my research has led to a new method of arrhythmia mapping that is used around the world.

 Prior to medicine, Dr Nick Linton obtained a Master’s degree in Engineering, Economics and Management from Oxford University, graduating with First Class Honours.
 After a period developing new cardiac output monitoring technology, he then studied medicine at King’s College, London and qualified with Distinction in 2002.